Coko7/somfy-home-controller/README.md

 3. Set the `pod` and `token` to link to your local Tahoma API
 4. Fill in the location data with (`altitude` and `timezone` are optional). *But timezone is not supported yet anyway...*
 5. Setup the devices you want to control automatically.
 Only shutters are supported.
 6. Once your config file is all set, you can test the script with `npm start`.
 But if you want to have this script running all day, you might want to use actual libraries such as [pm2](https://www.npmjs.com/package/pm2) or [forever](https://www.npmjs.com/package/forever).
+In case you are using pm2, you can start the script in background like this:

+    ```bash
+    pm2 start npm --name "my-somfy-home-controller" -- start
+    ```

 ## Resources